DevOfficial-Client/MiniFeather-Client/README.md

 :son:
 ```

-The client also includes a meme library where supported IDs can be viewed together with previews.
+The client also includes a meme library where supported IDs can be viewed with previews.

 ---

 ## 👕 Cosmetics & Customization

-MiniFeather includes several visual customization options.
+MiniFeather includes several visual customization options:

-### Custom Skins

-Use custom player skins directly through the client.
+- Custom player skins

-### Custom Capes
+- Custom capes

-Apply custom capes to your player.

-### Custom Logo
+- Custom logo

-Replace the default interface logo with a custom image.

-### Custom Background
+- Custom background

-Use a custom background image for supported parts of the Miniblox interface.

-### Custom Textures
+- Custom textures

-Replace supported textures with custom assets.

-### Custom Spritesheets
+- Custom spritesheets

-Use custom spritesheets for supported Miniblox interface and game elements.
+- MiniFeather interface branding

-These features are designed to modify the local visual experience without replacing the core Miniblox gameplay.
+These options are intended to make the local Miniblox experience more customizable.

 ---